 Mayor Kevin Faulconer released an announcement that the old Mission Hills library property is being considered for development as a 28 unit residence for homeless individuals, including wrap-around services defined as Permanent Supportive Housing (PSH).

 May 28, 2019:

-Councilmember Chris Ward community meeting co-hosted by Mission Hills Business Improvement District and Mission Hills Town Council to discuss the Mayor’s proposed plan.
+Councilmember Ward community meeting co-hosted by Mission Hills Business Improvement District and Mission Hills Town Council to discuss the Mayor’s proposed plan.

 June 18, 2019:

 Following meetings with the Mission Hills Business Improvement District and Mission Hills Town Council, Councilmember Ward issued an additional memo to Mayor Faulconer to state community concerns, recommendations, and requests.

 If you have not already signed a hard copy of the petition available above, or circulating throughout the community, you may add your name to the petition electronically by completing the following form.
 Please do not complete both the hard copy and electronic version.

 Sample Message to Send to Mayor Faulconer and Councilmember Ward